-- A. Internship classes provide the actual hands-on experience necessary for the student to develop into a clinically competent technologist.
-There are three primary goals of internship classes, regardless of the program in which the student is enrolled: - a) develop the technical skills required of the modality being studied, - b) develop the personal responsibility and professional skills necessary for success in medical imaging, and - c) obtain the required ARRT competencies to become eligible to sit for the appropriate ARRT certification examination.
+- I. Internship classes provide the actual hands-on experience necessary for the student to develop into a clinically competent technologist.
+There are three primary goals of internship classes, regardless of the program in which the student is enrolled: - a) develop the technical skills required of the modality being studied, - b) develop the personal responsibility and professional skills necessary for success in a healthcare career, specifically in medical imaging, and - c) obtain the required ARRT competencies to become eligible for the appropriate ARRT certification examination.